 vi.
 At this point, if you receive any error message warning that the SSD disk is too big then you have to delete more data from the old HDD.
 This actually happens when you have not formatted the SSD to detect its original capacity.

-Phase 5 – Remove the old drive to Reinstall Windows 10 from HDD to SSD
+Phase 5 – Remove the old drive to Reinstall Windows 10 or 11 from HDD to SSD

-So you noticed that Windows 10 triggers a lot quicker and faster than before.
-It hardly takes a few couple of seconds to boot the operating system.
+So you noticed that Windows 11 or 10 triggers a lot quicker and faster than before.
+It hardly takes a few couples of seconds to boot the operating system.

 Wait for the format to complete and do away with all the items on the old drive.